vitejs/docs-pt/docs/guide/api-javascript.md

     originalUrl?: string,
   ): Promise<string>
   /**
-   * Carrega uma dada URL como um módulo instanciado para SSR.
+   * Load a given URL as an instantiated module for SSR.
    */
   ssrLoadModule(
     url: string,
     options?: { fixStacktrace?: boolean },
   ): Promise<Record<string, any>>
   /**
-   * Corrige o erro de "stacktrace" da ssr.
+   * Fix ssr error stacktrace.
    */
   ssrFixStacktrace(e: Error): void
   /**
-   * Aciona a substituição de módulo instantânea no
-   * gráfico de módulo.
-Nós podemos usar a API
-   * `server.moduleGraph` para recuperar o módulo
-   * a ser recarregado.
-Se `hmr` for falso,
-   * trata-se duma operação nula.
+   * Triggers HMR for a module in the module graph.
+You can use the `server.moduleGraph`
+   * API to retrieve the module to be reloaded.
+If `hmr` is false, this is a no-op.
    */
   reloadModule(module: ModuleNode): Promise<void>
   /**
-   * Inicia o servidor.
+   * Start the server.
    */
   listen(port?: number, isRestart?: boolean): Promise<ViteDevServer>
   /**
-   * Reinicia o servidor.
+   * Restart the server.
    *
-   * @param forceOptimize - força o otimizador à reempacotar,
-   * o mesmo a opção --force da linha de comando.
-   */
-  restart(forceOptimize?: boolean): Promise<void>
+   * @param forceOptimize - force the optimizer to re-bundle, same as --force cli flag */ restart(forceOptimize?: boolean): Promise<void>
   /**
-   * Terminar o servidor.
+   * Stop the server.
    */
   close(): Promise<void>
   /**
+   * Bind CLI shortcuts
+   */
-   * Vincular os atalhos da interface da linha de comando */ bindCLIShortcuts(options?: BindCLIShortcutsOptions<ViteDevServer>): void /**
+  bindCLIShortcuts(options?: BindCLIShortcutsOptions<ViteDevServer>): void
+  /**
    * Calling `await server.waitForRequestsIdle(id)` will wait until all static imports